-I contacted the coastguard to get information of the safest entrance in to Farsund, and if there was areas with even more severe conditions than out here.
-They stated that it was all a chaos and left it entirely up to me to decide if I would take the chance of an attempt to enter coastal waters or not.
-In case anything would go wrong, they said a rescue operation would be impossible.
+I contacted the coastguard to get information of the safest entrance in to Farsund; if there was areas with even more severe conditions than out here. –“It`s all a chaos; entirely up to you to decide of an attempt to enter coastal waters or not.
+If anything would go wrong, a rescue operation would be impossible.
 You might look for another safe haven”.
 Great.

 I marked out a passage which looked advantageous.
 I could sail on a close reach and keep the depth of 250-300m before turning 90 degrees towards shore and get everything from behind and surf in over the more shallow waters.